Course Numbering System

 - Academic integrity violations include cheating, lying, plagiarism, falsifying process recordings, or any other form of client documentation.

-- Indication of an inability to effectively apply the knowledge, ability, and skills of the profession.
+- Indication of an inability to effectively apply the profession's knowledge, ability, and skills.

 - Indication of an inability to develop the appropriate knowledge and interpersonal skills necessary for effective social work practice.